Professor | +41 44 634 37 70 | email@example.com

-Karl is the area editor of the field «Computational Economics» at the INFORMS journal «Operations Research» and a co-editor of the Econometric Society Journal “Quantitative Economics”.
+Karl is the area editor of the field «Computational Economics» at the INFORMS journal «Operations Research».
+He served as a co-editor of the Econometric Society Journal "Quantitative Economics" from 2013-2017.

 Karl has received numerous teaching awards at Stanford, Kellogg, and WHU, including the 1996 Walter J. Gores Award, Stanford University‘s most prestigious teaching award, and the 2002 L.G.
 Lavengood Professor of the Year Award at Kellogg.